 Using and engaging with hashtags relevant to your niche

 The days of peppering your posts with mega large hashtags are gone.
 Niching is the new black.
-Incorporate tailored, community or interest-based hashtags into your posts (and Stories) to connect with like-minded users around a specific topic, ritual or location and increase your visibility to your ideal customer or client.
+Incorporate tailored, community or interest-based hashtags into your posts, stories, and comments to connect with like-minded users around a specific topic, ritual or location and increase your visibility to your ideal customer or client.

 Captions on videos

 Some people have noisy kids.
 Others are sneaking in a quick Insta Stories binge at work, on public transport or in bed and some of your audience may be hearing impaired.
 Make it easy for people to consume and engage with your content by using captions or subtitles on videos.
 There are a number of apps and tools to help you do this in a flash including Clipomatic, Clips and Kapwing.